m-shahbaz-kharal/Augmented-Reality-Carrom-Board/README.md

 To make changes according to your need open **AR Carrom Board** in Unity (2017.3.1f1 or Higher).
 Play with it.
 Build it.
 Run it.

 ### Physical Glove Controller
+**Arduino Code** directory contains the code to be uploaded to Arduino UNO.

 For making a physical glove controller, here's what you'll need:
 * 2 pairs of cloth gloves
 * Conductive thread (sew around middle finger, little finger, palm of your hand and connect these according to [Pin Connections](https://github.com/m-shahbaz-kharal/Augmented-Reality-Carrom-Board/blob/master/README.md#pin-connections))